-Regarding production and investment consideration, the data is the same as presented in the urbanization dimension, with the difference that in the climate change
+Regarding production and investment consideration, the data is the same as presented in the urbanization dimension, with the difference that in the climate change dimension the used information for this analysis include specific considerations of the biodiversity dimension.

-Consideration Variables Sensitive Features (people, places, institutions) and sectors Production and - investment Land use areas residential, commercial, industrial, Infrastructure Regarding the biodiversity dimension, if those land uses change or host more dwellers that would put pressure into the surrounding environment, reducing presence of trees and animals.
-Land values In the biodiversity dimension, low land values may cause that new activities would emerge, changing land use, thus; affecting environment and biodiversity in case of intensive of land, especially for agricultural purposes.
+Consideration Variables Sensitive Features (people, places, institutions) and sectors Production and Land use areas residential, commercial, industrial, Infrastructure Regarding the biodiversity dimension, if those land uses change or host more dwellers that would put pressure into the surrounding environment, reducing presence of trees and animals. investment Land values In the biodiversity dimension, low land values may cause that new activities would emerge, changing land use, thus; affecting environment and biodiversity in case of intensive of land, especially for agricultural purposes.
 Deforestation is the main risk for biodiversity in Charagua due to activities to dwellers and Mennonites.